lambdaclass/concrete/docs/RUNTIME_COLLECTIONS.md

    `Option`/`Result`).
 Consequence: `Vec<File>` has NO `.drop()` — the
    compile error names the reason, and the idiom is **drain-and-close**:
    `pop()` each element, handle each `Result` visibly, then drop the empty container.
 Every close error has an owner.
+The rule COMPOSES recursively:
+   `Vec<Vec<ConsoleHandle>>: Destroy` because `Vec<ConsoleHandle>` is, and
+   the glue's capability set unions up the nesting the same way — nested containers need no extra rules.
 3. **Drop-glue capabilities are derived and visible — PERMANENT (final model).** The glue's `with(...)` is the union of the element/key/value destructors' capabilities, computed per instantiation at monomorphization